 Rather than continue to add more physical hardware (which is not always an option due to tight production deadlines), it’s not surprising that many VFX studios are adjusting their workflow to leverage the cloud.
 In fact, some studios have already adopted a hybrid cloud approach for rendering jobs.

-With the hybrid cloud approach, some of the rendering work is done on-prem.
+With the hybrid cloud approach, some of the rendering work is done on-premises.
 But as more resources are needed, they move (or burst) workloads to the cloud.
 This allows them to add compute power, quickly spinning up production environments in the cloud.

 The ability to leverage the cloud is a major benefit for VFX studios, as their effects are becoming increasingly more complex (which requires more compute resources) while at the same time, project deadlines are becoming tighter.